aryan-arora-01/YaleReadingGroup.github.io/README.md

 <b> Abstract: </b> This paper proposes that idiosyncratic firm-level shocks can explain an important
 part of aggregate movements and provide a microfoundation for aggregate shocks.
 Existing research has focused on using aggregate shocks to explain business cycles, arguing that individual firm shocks average out in the aggregate.
 I show that this argument breaks down if the distribution of firm sizes is fat-tailed, as documented empirically.
 The idiosyncratic movements of the largest 100 firms in the United States appear to explain about one-third of variations in output growth.
 This “granular” hypothesis suggests new directions for macroeconomic research, in particular that macroeconomic questions can be clarified by looking at the behavior of large firms.
 This paper’s ideas and analytical results may also be useful for thinking about the fluctuations of other economic aggregates, such as exports or the trade balance

+#### <a href= "https://www-users.york.ac.uk/~psm509/ULB2012/KiyotakiMooreJPE1997.pdf"> Credit Cycles </a>
+#####  : Nobuhiro Kiyotaki and John Moore

+<b> Abstract: </b> We construct a model of a dynamic economy in which lenders cannot force borrowers to repay their debts unless the debts are secured.
+In such an economy, durable assets play a dual role: not only are they factors of production, but they also serve as collateral for loans.
+The dynamic interaction between credit limits and asset prices turns out to be a powerful transmission mechanism by which the effects of shocks persist, amplify, and spill over to other sectors.
+We show that small, temporary shocks to technology or income distribution can generate large, persistent fluctuations in output and asset prices.

+#### <a href= "https://arxiv.org/pdf/1712.04802"> Fisher-schultz Lecture: Generic Machine Learning Inference On Heterogenous Treatment Effects In Randomized Experiments, With An Application To Immunization In India </a>
+#####  : Victor Chernozhukov, Mert Demirer, Esther Duflo, and Ivan Fernandez-val

+<b> Abstract: </b> We propose strategies to estimate and make inference on key features of heterogeneous
+effects in randomized experiments.
+These key features include best linear predictors of the effects using machine learning proxies, average effects sorted by impact groups, and average characteristics of most and least impacted units.
+The approach is valid in high dimensional settings, where the effects are proxied (but not necessarily consistently estimated) by predictive and causal machine learning methods.
+We post-process these proxies into estimates of the key features.
+Our approach is generic, it can be used in conjunction with penalized methods, neural networks, random forests, boosted trees, and ensemble methods, both predictive and causal.
+Estimation and inference are based on repeated data splitting to avoid overfitting and achieve validity.
+We use quantile aggregation of the results across many potential splits, in particular taking medians of p-values and medians and other quantiles of confidence intervals.
+We show that quantile aggregation lowers estimation risks over a single split procedure, and establish its principal inferential properties.
+Finally, our analysis reveals ways to build provably better machine learning proxies through causal learning: we can use the objective functions that we develop to construct the best linear predictors of the effects, to obtain better machine learning proxies in the initial step.
+We illustrate the use of both inferential tools and causal learners with a randomized field experiment that evaluates a combination of nudges to stimulate demand for immunization in India

+#### <a href= "https://watermark.silverchair.com/ectj00c1.pdf?token=AQECAHi208BE49Ooan9kkhW_Ercy7Dm3ZL_9Cf3qfKAc485ysgAAA0wwggNIBgkqhkiG9w0BBwagggM5MIIDNQIBADCCAy4GCSqGSIb3DQEHATAeBglghkgBZQMEAS4wEQQMVTRdphOh9lhki8IWAgEQgIIC_5BfSRHz8C8Ahu9jzEhkhsGmR16Bx15SMN39wb106S0VCxtBXVum1YdKUfWSRuVQc11n880LlGJfLmHybDwcIwOXwJJA6gaUi6jG1X1kCBIqBZ3fvkzyq-B8_FfrPALVLdBEplZRj_y-oL1STE40xCwv_dBal3mAhLMIPw1Epj6Fh4DdciioGtbmz-1WzOp8_JKqjnOVBvrB6bqMxLSfL0Pu9jRHmxvmAjFb4P94zwDflXFpccJT-pLV6lU9J-BDh7a-yeXHFb36m0t3qslOtQkCYF7MPb-z4ZPjdXprsz0GmCxNtkVRn9GbItWW1yQC4d2HxjpXlljSWb8kvEWGekgHVSPVfZmSXjkN7jZKsHKxDnyl9Hl-l9SNDGoD-Hy-mGJsR2Zss28dort5FL3CEAI4wqYwjAd1vY2MeU7sX1u04cWm3skH5Yfn3DOhL61jLrYfjQ_qdZzLpYNsDCazkqUQWUcpPvy00rZfCG6sa57LWKdlrQxwuoQp0CK6s7xv_5azplLTigYuKz7cANFbxRIedeeFoNvyFtYAxStAbz6dv96ALynOOrNXytcESJxM2zCYjPF8LzYdOkwWwO3OYRRV1hfTRGXMgf2fshldcbAr8LqFDXUecvF-vv453IUbDjexhDNM_CQ4tzr0EeVcbwIQ1xG7ei5RNem4gf9-0Jopp2Cz8S-2ngmajeDUAvGMq12yhqOHgMB8rPQRB0Cwm2Y3JHvtFWuOkZsQbkAMdHjlazVfeLxszngnp9eKy83CTnNS3CLVZQblmazFUFRECNsQ1NersNNXPXK-C6KAxz8z_Zv7Wrj40ZNRc5kc8tJmFrgB6nW3I6LW4_iwLdP520qXpGU1rmjdawn7VwXqucJdT_GO6pwoi7Cgi85ndlzCOKz8Rfx2Qjy-QgIKvj68gC92WvsT9tUK_XkkYDmv-CXUYirdCMFJtSm7b2igIiIiKNb3NqBAkdOtR-IYq5cGmjcfRnoW_HGuwOzoLusoTfFVNfDEeJVn7MugxkA9Uiub"> Double/debiased machine learning for treatment and structural parameters </a>
+#####  : Victor Chernozhukov, Denis Chetverikov, Mert Demirer, Esther Duflo, Christian Hansen, Whitney Newey, and James Robins

+<b> Abstract: </b> We revisit the classic semi-parametric problem of inference on a low-dimensional
+parameter θ0 in the presence of high-dimensional nuisance parameters η0.
+We depart from the classical setting by allowing for η0 to be so high-dimensional that the traditional assumptions (e.g. Donsker properties) that limit complexity of the parameter space for this object break down.
+To estimate η0, we consider the use of statistical or machine learning (ML) methods, which are particularly well suited to estimation in modern, very high-dimensional cases.
+ML methods perform well by employing regularization to reduce variance and trading off regularization bias with overfitting in practice.
+However, both regularization bias and overfitting in estimating η0 cause a heavy bias in estimators of θ0 that are obtained by naively plugging ML estimators of η0 into estimating equations for θ0.
+This bias results in the naive estimator failing to be N−1/2 consistent, where N is the sample size.
+We show that the impact of regularization bias and overfitting on estimation of the parameter of interest θ0 can be removed by using two simple, yet critical, ingredients: (1) using Neyman-orthogonal moments/scores that have reduced sensitivity with respect to nuisance parameters to estimate θ0; (2) making use of cross-fitting, which provides an efficient form of data-splitting.
+We call the resulting set of methods double or debiased ML (DML).
+We verify that DML delivers point estimators that concentrate in an N−1/2-neighbourhood of the true parameter values and are approximately unbiased and normally distributed, which allows construction of valid confidence statements.
+The generic statistical theory of DML is elementary and simultaneously relies on only weak theoretical requirements, which will admit the use of a broad array of modern ML methods for estimating the nuisance parameters, such as random forests, lasso, ridge, deep neural nets, boosted trees, and various hybrids and ensembles of these methods.
+We illustrate the general theory by applying it to provide theoretical properties of the following: DML applied to learn the main regression parameter in a partially linear regression model; DML applied to learn the coefficient on an endogenous variable in a partially linear instrumental variables model; DML applied to learn the average treatment effect and the average treatment effect on the treated under unconfoundedness; DML applied to learn the local average treatment effect in an instrumental variables setting.
+In addition to these theoretical applications, we also illustrate the use of DML in three empirical examples.

+#### <a href= "https://openaccess.nhh.no/nhh-xmlui/bitstream/handle/11250/2652016/0120.pdf?sequence=1"> The Triple Difference Estimator </a>
+#####  : Andreas Olden and Jarle Moen
+<b> Abstract: </b> Triple difference has become a widely used estimator in empirical work.
+A close reading
+of articles in top economics journals reveals that the use of the estimator to a large extent rests on intuition.
+The identifying assumptions are neither formally derived nor generally agreed on.
+We give a complete presentation of the triple difference estimator, and show that even though the estimator can be computed as the difference between two difference-in-differences estimators, it does not require two parallel trend assumptions to have a causal interpretation.
+The reason is that the difference between two biased difference-in-differences estimators will be unbiased as long as the bias is the